spcl/dace/cloudsc_thesis/README.md

 - `sdfg_graphs`: Intermediate SDFGs will be stored here for further inspection
 - `full_cloudsc_logs`: The logfiles created when running the scripts for the full cloudsc as well as the generated SDFGs

+### Code structure
+All python files directly inside the `src` folder are scripts which can be executed directly and support command line arguments including `--help` do show what flags they accepts.
+The are several subfolders containing more python code:

+- `execute`: Store data shape and parameters to execute the Fortran programs using random input data
+- `measurements`: Code to profile the Fortran programs
+- `scripts`: Different plotting scripts.
+- `utils`: Different helper functions

 ## SDFG generation process
 In order to cut down the time to generate a SDFG, especially for the full CLOUDSC code I implemented a two phase model.
 First a basic SDFG is generated without any optimisations applied, but all loops are converted to maps if possible as